allaboutapps/integresql/README.md

 ## Integrate

-IntegreSQL is a RESTful JSON API distributed as Docker image and go cli.
-It's language agnostic and manages multiple [PostgreSQL templates](https://supabase.io/blog/2020/07/09/postgresql-templates/) and their separate pool of test databases for your tests.
-It keeps the pool of test databases warm (as it's running in the background) and is fit for parallel test execution with multiple test runners / processes.

 You will typically want to integrate by a client lib (see below), but you can also integrate by RESTful JSON calls directly.
 The flow is illustrated in the follow up section.